Black Friday is marketed every year as one of the biggest shopping days of the calendar.

 If you're looking to be more mindful in terms of how you shop this Christmas, there are a number of Irish businesses offering more sustainable or small business friendly alternatives to Black Friday.
 Whether you want to buy something that will stand the test of time, pick up a preloved gift or support a charity while shopping, there should be something on this list for you.

 After years of working in the fast fashion industry, designer Chupi realised her love for pieces that last forever, and can be handed down through generations.
 As part of Chupi's Black Friday weekend you'll be able to purchase the special piece you've had your eye on for yourself or a loved one, and also receive a special gift.
-Find out more and sign up for early access HERE.
+More info on Chupi's Black Friday event is HERE.

-Instead of participating in a "Jeff Bezos styled Black Friday", Imbibe are upping their usual 1% donation of all web sales to Womens Aid to 10% until midnight on Friday the 26th.
+"Just like last year...
+And the year before and the year before that" Imbibe will not be participating in Black Friday.
+Instead, they're upping their usual 1% donation of all web sales to Womens Aid to 10% from midnight Thursday until midnight Sunday 27th.
 No better time to pick up a stocking filler for the coffee lover in your life.

 Header image via Shutterstock